 The fundamental slide basis has found application in several different areas.
-Examples include a lifting of the multi-fundamental quasisymmetric functions of Lam and Pylyavskyy \cite{LP07} resulting in a new formula \cite{PS17} for Grothendieck polynomials (which represent Schubert classes in the $K$-theory ring of the complete flag variety); a generalization of dual equivalence \cite{Ass17c}; a new proof of Kohnert's rule for Schubert polynomials \cite{Ass17a}; and a proof that the $t=0$ specialization of a nonsymmetric Macdonald polynomial expands positively in Demazure characters \cite{Ass17b}.
+Examples include a lifting of the multi-fundamental quasisymmetric functions of Lam and Pylyavskyy \cite{LP07} resulting in a new formula \cite{PS17} for Grothendieck polynomials (which represent Schubert classes in the $K$-theory ring of the complete flag variety); a generalization of dual equivalence \cite{Assaf-weak}; a new proof of Kohnert's rule for Schubert polynomials \cite{Assaf-models}; and a proof that the $t=0$ specialization of a nonsymmetric Macdonald polynomial expands positively in Demazure characters \cite{Assaf-nonsymmetric}.

 In this paper we establish a poset $\mathcal{P}$ explaining when one basis expands positively in one another, give formulas for these expansions, extract properties common to bases in this poset, and provide bijections between combinatorial models used to define these bases.
 The Hasse diagram of $\mathcal{P}$ is shown in Figure~\ref{fig:expand}, where for $\mathcal{B}, \mathcal{B'}\in \mathcal{P}$, we have $\mathcal{B}>\mathcal{B'}$ if there is a directed path from $\mathcal{B}$ to $\mathcal{B'}$.
 Along the way, we are led to introduce a new basis $\{\Part_a\}$ which, in keeping with the atom and fundamental slide terminology, we call the \emph{fundamental particle} basis.